Excess belly fat is a problem many people have. And it's not just for an aesthetic reason.

 Next, measure your hips at the widest point, usually at the bony prominences.

 Divide your waist size by your hip size:

 - Waist (in inches) / Hip (in inches) = Waist-to-Hip Ratio

 - For women, anything above 0.85 poses a health risk.

 - For men, 0.95 and above is where the risk starts to rise.

-Another simpler method to measure excess abdominal fat is by measuring the waist circumference.
+Another method to measure belly fat is the waist circumference.

 - Using a simple measuring tape, measure your waist a the navel.

-- Record the the measurement to the nearest one-tenths of an inch.
+- Record the measurement to the nearest one-tenth of an inch.